How to Pack Healthy Snacks and Meals for the Beach

-- Tuna salad and chicken salad can make for great sandwiches if prepared with light mayo.
+- Tuna salad and chicken salad can make for great sandwiches.
+Just prepare them with light mayo.
 Dice up some celery and onions in the salad for added crunch (and added veggies)!

 - Don’t be afraid to use leftovers as well.
 That grilled chicken or salmon from last night would taste great on a whole-wheat roll with some veggies and balsamic dressing.

-- Peanut butter and jelly is an old-time favorite with kids, but why not skip the jelly and add sliced banana sprinkled with cinnamon instead?
+- Switch up the usual PB&J. Peanut butter and jelly is an old-time favorite with kids, but why not skip the jelly and add sliced banana sprinkled with cinnamon instead?